FUSE: A Flow-based Mapping Between Shapes: Related Work

+Hybrid approaches combine the strengths of the above formulations~\cite{le2024integratingefficientoptimaltransport, pai2021sikhorn, jiang2023nonrigidshaperegistrationdeep, cao23unsup, vigano2025nam, cao2024spectralmeetsspatialharmonising, hartman2023bareesariemannianframeworkunregistered}, gaining in efficiency and robustness, but still relying on learned priors and struggling to generalize to other representations.
+Another common approach is template-based matching, representing correspondences as a composition of maps with respect to a common template, selected a priori \cite{groueix20183dcoded, marin2024nicpneuralicp3d, FARM} or directly at test time \cite{magnet:2023:craniofacial}.
 On a different perspective, \repname offers a novel representation for maps.
 Based on flow matching ~\cite{lipman2022flow}, our method models a correspondence as a composition of continuous invertible flows between intrinsic feature spaces and a shared anchor distribution, inherently enforcing bijectivity and high-coverage in obtained maps, without learned priors or per-pair optimization in a pipeline naturally agnostic of the geometric representation.